About the Shasta River

 Our mission: restoration of Shasta River water quantity and quality for the benefit of wildlife and humanity.

-Chinook salmon numbers in October 2021 are mildly encouraging
+Chinook salmon numbers in October 2021

 Friends of the Shasta River is now officially a 501c3 non-profit organization.